Heads up, Lush enthusiasts: A new store is open in Southlake

 #ReadLocal

-For years, Lush enthusiasts in the Dallas-Fort Worth metroplex had to drive out to Dallas or Plano.
+For years, Lush enthusiasts in Tarrant County had to drive to Dallas or Plano.
 But now, Tarrant County residents can head over to Southlake for their bath bomb fix.

 Comments